Geovision GV-VMS Setup Guide

 Note: The data above was determined using the bitrate listed above, hard disks with average R/W speed above 110 MB/s.

 The frame rate limit is based on the resolution of video sources.
 The higher the resolutions, the lower frame rates you can assign to a single hard disk.
-In other words, the higher the frame rates you wish to , the more hard disks you’ll need to.
-For detailed of recording frame rates, refer to the user’s manual of the that you wish to connect to.
+In other words, the higher the frame rates you wish to record, the more hard disks you’ll need to.
+For detailed information of recording frame rates, refer to the user’s manual of the that you wish to connect to.

 5